Julien1793/Test-Application-Arcgis-Javascript/README.md

 # Test-Application-Arcgis-Javascript

-This web map application is made without framwork.
+This web map application is made without framework.
 It's just a test to try the features of arcgis API for Javascript version 4.+
 This application can't be hosted because it uses internal Vinci autoroutes urls.
 The urls have been remove from the code.

 This application include  :